Logo

 How quickly do you need the money?

-For certain loans (like a personal loan), the loan application and approval process is fairly quick.
+The loan application and approval process is fairly quick for certain loans (like a personal loan).
 Once you’ve been approved, online marketplaces or lenders generally tend to be the quickest, with a quick and easy application process.
 Approvals can be as quick as one to three business days.
-Brick-and-mortar banks and local credit unions are known for slower loan approvals, taking 1 up to three weeks before you can access the cash.

 How quickly can you pay it off?